-this means the qualified and friendly therapists at A to Z
+The qualified and friendly therapists at A to Z Therapy Clinic

-Therapy Clinic will know you, your family and work with you
+will know you, your family and work with you individually to

 … but we’re well connected.

 In fact, you can receive Occupational Therapy (OT) and Speech Therapy (SLP) as joint sessions from A to Z Therapy Clinic.
-The clincians at A to Z therapy clinic work closely with leading professionals from many other fields including psychologists, teachers, doctors, and many more.
+The clinicians at A to Z Therapy Clinic work closely with leading professionals from many other fields including psychologists, teachers, doctors, and many more.